- Case diameter – 38mm

-However, it so happened, that a certain Swiss ebaucherie was very keen to sell all the tools and machinery used for making one of their movements.
+However, it so happened that a certain Swiss ebaucherie was very keen to sell all the tools and machinery used for making one of their movements.
 That company was Venus, and the movement was the cal.
 175.

 The Chinese were more than happy to buy it.
 The first version of the 175 made by the Tianjin Factory was known as the ST3.
 A 19-jewel version, the ST19, was developed later.
 By 1963, prototype batches of the “Project 304” chronograph were delivered.
-By 1965, 1400 pieces of the Project 304 chronograph were delivered to the pilots.
+By 1965, 1400 pieces of the Project 304 chronograph were given to the pilots.

 You could say that this was a kickstart for the Chinese watch industry.
 The very same year, 1965, the Tianjin Factory started producing one of China’s first mass-made watches, the time-only Dong Feng (East Wind).
 Only a few years later, the wildly popular Dong Feng became one of the first export goods of the Chinese watch industry.

-A few years ago, Seagull (Tianjin), in cooperation with collectors and enthusiasts, decided to reissue the Project 304.
+A few years ago, Seagull (Tianjin), in cooperation with collectors and enthusiasts, decided to reissue Project 304.
 The new iteration of this historic piece comes in a variety of versions.
-These range from reasonably true to the original to loosely based on it.
+These range from reasonably faithful to the original to loosely based on it.
 Some feature the ST19 in its 19-jewel version, and some have the 21-jewel one.
 Some have a hesalite crystal, and some have a sapphire crystal.
 There’s a 38mm version, a 42mm version, “panda dial” versions.
 Well, you could say that the original re-issue is at the bottom of an extensive range.

 The watch I’m reviewing is a 21-jewel version, in a 38mm case with a closed back and a hesalite crystal.
 You could say it’s the most basic version, but it’s also the one with the most vintage appeal.
 There are a few places to get these watches, and everywhere they’re a bit different, as Seagull seems to make different ones for every retailer.

 If you want the most historically accurate version, you might want to check out an online dealer called hked, based in Hong Kong.
 Basic 1963s from Ed feature the very same hour markers, hands, and dial markings as the original 304, but you do get several hands and dial options.
-In the US, Long Island Watch sells the 1963 in a 19-jewel version.
+In the US, Long Island Watch sells the 1963 model in a 19-jewel version.

 The watch comes in a can with some spongy filling.
 No instructions manual or a warranty card.